 What is the Conventional 97 minimum FICO score if I am accepting a downpayment gift?

-For home buyers accepting a gift of downpayment of any size -- even $100 -- the Conventional 97 program requires a credit score of 740 or higher.
+For home buyers accepting a gift of downpayment of any size — even $100 — loan guidelines require a credit score of 740 or higher.

 What is the Conventional 97 minimum FICO score if I am not accepting a downpayment gift?

-For home buyers making a downpayment from their own reserves/assets, the Conventional 97 program requires a credit score of 680 or better.
+Home buyers making a downpayment from their own reserves/assets need a credit score of 680 or better.

 Can I use the Conventional 97 program if my credit score is below 680?

-No, the Conventional 97 requires a credit score of at least 680.
+No, the loan requires a credit score of at least 680.
 If your credit score is below 680, consider an FHA mortgage.
 The FHA allows for 3.5% downpayment and does not enforce a minimum credit score in many cases.

 I am bringing 3% to my closing, but am also accepting a gift to help with closing costs.
 What is the minimum credit score requirement in this case?

-For home buyers bringing at least 3% of their own funds to closing, the Conventional 97 minimum credit score requirement is 680, regardless of supplemental contributions made by parents or other family members.
+For home buyers bringing at least 3% of their own funds to closing, the minimum credit score requirement is 680, regardless of supplemental contributions made by parents or other family members.

 Who does the Conventional 97 consider to be an acceptable “donor” for gift funds?